MechanicalRabbit/PrettyPrinting.jl/README.md

-# PPrint.jl
+# PrettyPrinting.jl

-*PPrint is a Julia library for optimal formatting of composite data structures on a fixed-width terminal.*
+*PrettyPrinting is a Julia library for optimal formatting of composite data structures on a fixed-width terminal.*

 [![Linux/OSX Build Status][travis-img]][travis-url]
 [![Windows Build Status][appveyor-img]][appveyor-url]